HangeTeng/fL_in_flwr/README.md

-# Federated learning compression designed for lightweight communications
+# Federated learning using Flower